thanks4opensource/tri2b-quad4me/README.md

 Java, C#, Ruby, Swift, Visual Basic, the Arduino ecosystem, etc, etc, ...

-I have zero knowledge of, and even less interest in, these languages.Feel free to port tri2b/quad4me to any of them (modulo the GPL license -- see [No Warranty](#no_warranty)).
+I have zero knowledge of, and even less interest in, these languages.
+Feel free to port tri2b/quad4me to any of them (modulo the GPL license -- see [No Warranty](#no_warranty)).